etheodoraki/Database-Uni/README.md

 taught in the current semester but aren't scheduled.

 2.6.
 Instructor with Most Courses Taught
-Finds the instructor(s) with the highest number of courses taught, considering only completed semesters.
+Finds the professor(s) with the highest number of courses taught, considering only completed semesters.

 2.7.
 Top Achievers by Course